kengz/openai_lab/source/includes/_ANALYSIS.md

 # <a name="analysis"></a>Analysis

 Once the Lab is running experiments, it will produce data.
-This section details how to analyze and understand the data, before we can contribute to the [Best Solutions](#solutions).
+This section details how to analyze and understand the data, before we can contribute to the [Solutions](#solutions).

 An experiment produces 3 types of data files in the folder `data/<experiment_id>/`: